steffenmllr/fabric-docker-microservices/Readme.md

 # fabric-docker-microservices
-An opinionated helper to deploy docker images without a registry
+An opinionated helper to deploy docker images without a registry for fabric2

-`fab settings:stage=staging,container=app_1 deploy`
+`fab deploy --stage=staging --container=app_1`